logo

 Stretch Marks

 Your growing belly might bring stretch marks.
-Staying hydrated and using moisturizers can help reduce their visibility, but they are completely natural.
+Staying hydrated and use moisturizers to relieve the itchiness.

 Braxton Hicks Contractions